 As you decide how to teach the topic of spending, you’ll see many approaches, such as:

 - Use online reviews and websites to determine the accurate value and quality levels of various products, helping them decide which purchases are wise.

 - Create budgets using hypothetical salaries found online, figuring out how much they could spend monthly in various categories, and see if they need to readjust their career goals.

 - Balance their budgets between essential and non-essential items, giving to charities, and contributing to savings.
 Make a worksheet showing all the expenses in a given period and have students see what is necessary or not.

 - Look closely at advertising.
-Explain the tactics that companies use to get you to buy their products, showing them that knowledge is power when it comes to their spending, as they can make the final decision whether a specific product is a good buy or not.
+Explain the tactics companies use to get you to buy their products, showing them that knowledge is power when it comes to their spending, as they can decide whether a specific product is a good buy or not.

 8th Grade Lesson Plan #2